Our Executive Team

 General Counsel and Company Secretary

 Mr Tolson provides legal and company secretary support to the Board and Executive with respect to CEFC investments, corporate legal matters, governance and reporting.

 Mr Tolson is an experienced leader within the financial services industry.
-As General Counsel for Credit Suisse in Australia he worked across a broad range of complex financing, investment banking and capital markets transactions.
+Prior to joining the CEFC, he was General Counsel for Credit Suisse in Australia, where he worked across a broad range of complex financing, investment banking and capital markets transactions.
 He previously held senior legal positions with National Australia Bank and Commonwealth Bank of Australia.

 Chief Risk Officer

-Mr Whalen is responsible for internal and external risk management at the CEFC.
-This includes credit analysis and risk assessment of new investment opportunities, as well as the management and reporting of the credit and investment risks within the existing investment portfolio.
+Mr Whalen has responsibility for internal and external risk management, credit analysis and risk assessment on new and existing investment commitment.

-Mr Whalen has more than 25 years’ experience in finance.
-He has worked across transaction origination and execution, as well as portfolio management, and been responsible for innovative debt transactions.
-Mr Whalen is an experienced director, having been on the boards of several renewable energy projects, as well as Flinders Ports, where he was also the chair of its Treasury Committee.
+Mr Whalen has more than 25 years’ experience in finance, including transaction origination and execution, as well as portfolio management.
+He has served on the boards of several renewable energy projects, as well as Flinders Ports, where he was Treasury Committee chair.

-Prior to joining the CEFC, Mr Whalen was an Executive Director at Infrastructure Capital Group, and also held positions at ANZ, Macquarie Group, Bankers Trust and King + Wood Mallesons.
+Prior to joining the CEFC, Mr Whalen was an Executive Director at Infrastructure Capital Group for more than 13 years where he was a member of the Board and Investment Committee.
+He also held positions at ANZ, Macquarie Group, Bankers Trust and King + Wood Mallesons.

-Mr Whalen holds Bachelor of Commerce and Law degrees from the University of Queensland, is admitted to the Supreme Court of Queensland and is a graduate member of the Australian Institute of Company Directors.
+Mr Whalen holds Bachelor of Commerce and Law degrees from the University of Queensland, was admitted to the Supreme Court of Queensland in 1993 and is a Graduate Member of the Australian Institute of Company Directors.